 Painting New York Climate Week Orange

-#NYCW brought the Impact Investment Exchange's Orange Movement and In|Flow together with a critical imperative:
+#NYCW brought the Impact Investment Exchange (IIX)'s Orange Movement and In|Flow together with a critical imperative: Climate shocks are intensifying, disrupting lives and economies.

 We showed up "en force" to shine light on the untapped potential of women and marginalized communities who continue to be overlooked by global finance as frontline solution-drivers to climate transition and adaptation.
+In this article, We showcase 5 sustainable finance milestones accomplished by the Impact Investment Exchange (IIX) in 2025 and turn them into a blueprint for capital market practitioners to pick up and run with.

 Why it matters now

-Climate is the largest driver of all requiring trillions in transition and adaptation finance.
-This shortfall jeopardizes the achievement of global development targets set for 2030.
+We are facing an annual USD $4–6 trillion global Sustainable Development Goals (SDG) financing gap; a gap which is significantly exacerbated by climate events, geopolitical crises, and insufficient investment where disaster strikes.
+Climate is the largest driver of all, requiring trillions in transition and adaptation finance.
+This shortfall jeopardises the achievement of global development targets set for 2030.

-A just transition requires not only scaling up sustainable investment but also ensuring that its benefits and costs are equitably distributed.
+A Just Transition requires not only scaling up sustainable investment but also ensuring that its benefits and costs are equitably distributed.
 Investments can have uneven impacts across income groups, genders, regions, and sectors, and without deliberate planning, they risk exacerbating inequalities.
+Yet only a fraction of global climate finance reaches women, youth, minorities… most at risk and key to solutions

 The Orange Movement

 At #NYCW, we gathered forces behind the Orange Movement.
-Dedicated to embedding gender and the interest of marginalised communities into the DNA of financial markets, our mission is to mobilize US$10 billion to empower 100 million women & girls by 2030.
+Dedicated to embedding gender and the interest of marginalised communities into the DNA of financial markets, our mission is to mobilise US$10 billion to empower 100 million women & girls by 2030.

 Our ambition is 3-fold: